Roki Sasaki can't sign until 2025

 “It kind of looks like the way it’s going to shake out that the signing there, just because of the timing, will happen in the new pool period,” Manfred said, per ESPN’s Jorge Castillo.

 From there, all 30 big league clubs will have 45 days to negotiate with Sasaki and if no deal is struck, the right-hander will return to Japan.
 Considering the favorable market for which Sasaki is entering, it’s highly unlikely the right-hander will be pitching in Nippon Professional Baseball next season.
-The Red Sox are just one of several teams suitable for Sasaki’s services so even though negotiations will have to wait until after Christmas and New Year’s, Sasaki’s patience will still be rewarded.
+The Red Sox are just one of several teams suitable for Sasaki’s services, so even though negotiations will have to wait until after Christmas and New Year’s, Sasaki’s patience will still be rewarded.

 That means the Red Sox, who have Brayan Bello, Tanner Houck, Kutter Crawford, Lucas Giolito and Garrett Whitlock, will have plenty to consider.
-Giolito and Whitlock are returning from injuries, durability plagued the Red Sox tremendously throughout 2024 and removing Pivetta from the equation takes away a significant chunk of innings — Pivetta logged the fourth-most innings (145 2/3) among all Boston pitchers in 2024.
+Giolito and Whitlock are returning from injuries as durability plagued the Red Sox tremendously throughout 2024 and removing Pivetta from the equation takes away a significant chunk of innings — Pivetta logged the fourth-most innings (145 2/3) among all Boston pitchers in 2024.
 It’ll be up to Breslow and company to decide whether or not those factors are enough to make an aggressive pursuit of Sasaki.

-Sasaki has compiled a 29-15 record with a solid 2.10 ERA, averaging 11.5 strikeouts per nine innings, through his four-year career in NPB.
+Sasaki compiled a 29-15 record with a solid 2.10 ERA, averaging 11.5 strikeouts per nine innings, through his four-year career in NPB.